yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_KCD.md

     Replace the realm settings in the example with your Kerberos realm, and set the `kdc` setting to the host name of your Windows Domain Controller.

     For more details on the fields and options in this configuration window, see [Kerberos configuration](/docs/apigw_poldev/security_server_settings/#configure-kerberos-settings).

-### Deploy the configuration

-To deploy the configuration to API Gateway, click the **Deploy** icon.
+3. Click the **Deploy** icon to deploy the configuration to API Gateway.

 You have now configured and deployed a simple KCD policy for SPNEGO authentication where API Gateway acts as the trusted Kerberos principal for KCD.
 The end user application that invokes this policy in API Gateway must provide authentication credentials to satisfy the chosen non-Kerberos authentication mechanism.

 For demonstration purposes, you can add API Gateway as the back-end service as well as sample users.
-See [Configure a KCD demo setup](configure_gw_to_act_as_test_svc_CD.htm).
+See [Configure a KCD demo setup](#configure-a-kcd-demo-setup).

-For other use cases covered in this guide, see [Kerberos use cases](../kerberos_overview.htm#Kerberos).

 ### Test the configuration